Customer Support Guide

 Validate the actual source of pain first: context switching, duplicate replies, or weak ownership.
 Then test whether one pilot queue behaves better with a single inbox model.

-How is a unified inbox for customer support different from a shared inbox?
+How is unified inbox customer support software different from a shared inbox?

 A shared inbox mainly shares messages.
 A unified inbox for customer support also connects ownership, ticket follow-up, customer context, and channel handoff in one operating workflow.